-Dual Diagnosis Treatment Center
+Dual Diagnosis Treatment Center in Florida

-A 2017 study showed that 18% of adults have a mental health condition, and almost half of them have a substance abuse disorder.
+A 2017 study showed that 18% of adults have a mental health condition, and almost half of that 18% also has a substance abuse disorder.
 Mental health is a very important component in understanding and combating addiction, as the two exist in tandem.
 A co-occurring disorder (also known as dual diagnosis) is a term used to describe when an individual simultaneously suffers from both a mental illness and an addiction.
 Often times, people begin using drugs to try to mitigate symptoms of mental illnesses.
 As the brain begins to develop a chemical dependence to the drug, addiction quickly takes hold.
 As a co-occurring disorder treatment center, our staff is well-prepared to treat not just addiction, but its underlying causes.

-Examples of Co-Occurring Disorders
+Examples of Dual Diagnosis Disorders

 Cocaine Addiction and Anxiety

 As a stimulant, cocaine use excites the brain’s neurotransmitters.
 This exaggerates any existing anxiety issues that a user may have before ingesting the drug.
 Even individuals without a history of anxiety can experience feelings of nervousness or even panic attacks while using cocaine, and these effects only increase for those with pre-existing anxiety disorders.

 Heroin Addiction and Depression

 According to the World Health Organization, depression is the leading cause of ill health and disability worldwide.
 Some people who suffer from depression begin using heroin to help their mood improve, as heroin causes temporary feelings of euphoria.
 However, after even one use, heroin may cause users to experience a depressive state.
 This can lead to depressive episodes and even suicidal thoughts with those who have a history of depression.